7 Benefits Of Turkey Tail Mushrooms And Possible Side Effects

 Medically reviewed by Reda Elmardi, RDN Reda Elmardi Reda ElmardiRDN facebook_iconinsta_icon

-Turkey tail mushrooms are known for their mild earthy taste.
+Turkey tail mushrooms have a gentle earthy flavor and have been used in traditional medicine for hundreds of years.
+It has been most prominently used in Chinese herbal medicine.
 The benefits of turkey tail mushrooms are many.
 These, like most other mushrooms, are edible fungi that humans have been eating for centuries.
 Other varieties such as shitake, button, cremini, and oyster are also widely used in culinary preparations worldwide.
 Not only do turkey tail mushrooms taste great, but they also add a nice texture and mouthfeel to your food.
 More importantly, they also offer critical health benefits.

 Here, we discuss the turkey tail mushroom, its various advantages, ways of including it in your diet, and its potential side effects.
 Keep reading.